rg-wood/salt-lion/README.md

 #### Survival

 You gain a bonus equal to the level of this talent for rolls to related to wilderness survival and navigating the wilds.

-#### Trade

-You gain a bonus equal to the level of this talent for rolls to related to the buying and selling of goods, such as bartering.

 #### Traveller